History of Poznań: In the Prussian Partition for the second time (1815–1918)

 In 1815 the official population of Poznań was 23,854.
 The city became the capital of the Grand Duchy of Posen, which in theory enjoyed limited autonomy, with the rights of the Poles respected, although in practice efforts at Germanization were undertaken.
 Poznań was the seat of the royal governor, Duke Antoni Henryk Radziwiłł.
 Urban development continued, including the marking out of more streets in the newer "upper town" and its integration with the old town, and demolition of the walls and gates of the old town (several churches were also demolished).
 Plans were also made for a new line of fortifications around the expanded city, including the Fort Winiary citadel in the north (now the Cytadela park).
-Construction work on this project began in 1828 and continued for several decades.
-(For details, see Festung Posen.)
+Construction work on this project began in 1828 and continued for several decades (for details, see Poznań Fortress).
 Military barracks and training grounds were created in the north of the city.

+In 1828, the city was visited by composer Fryderyk Chopin.

 Among projects financed by Poles in Poznań, the Raczyński Library, financed by Edward Raczyński, was completed in 1828.
 German poet Heinrich Heine was most impressed when he visited the site of the library's construction in August 1822, though Edward Raczyński, in fear of rejection, could not disclose to the Prussian authorities he intended to house a Polish public library there until February 1829, when he sent the Prussian king the statute of its foundation and organization and on 24 January 1830 Frederick William III of Prussia did approve it.
 After the death of the library's founder and then his son, Roger the Prussian authorities made effort to Germanize the Raczyński Library, but these efforts were not fully successful.
 An important centre of Polish culture in Poznań would be the Bazar hotel on Wilhelms Strasse, built in 1841 by a company set up by Karol Marcinkowski and other Poles.
 Also in 1841 Marcinkowski and Maciej Mielzynski founded the Towarzystwo Naukowej Pomocy dla Młodzieży Wielkiego Księstwa Poznańskiego ("Scientific Help Society for the Youth of the Grand Duchy of Poznań"), which provided academic scholarships for poor Poles.
 Raczyński also funded the city's first system of water supply pipes (built of wood, from 1840).
 Hipolit Cegielski set up his first metal goods shop in the Bazar hotel building in 1846 – the Cegielski company would develop into one of Poznań's largest industrial concerns (since 1919 occupying plants south of Wilda district).